ISEEKYAN/verl_megatron_practice/README.md

 ### DAPO MATH with dense 7B model
 Experiments are conducted with veRL 0.4.0.
-And may include some unmerged features. see [dapo7b.csv](./dapo7b.csv). the performance data is the 3rd step of training.
+And may include some unmerged features. see [dapo7b.csv](./dapo7b.csv). the performance data is the 3rd step of training. scripts are in [DAPO_7B](./DAPO_7B) folder.

+More discussions to be added.

+### DAPO MATH with MoE 30B model
+Experiments are conducted with veRL 0.4.0.
+And may include some unmerged features. see [dapo_moe30b.csv](./dapo_moe30b.csv). the performance data is the 3rd step of training. scripts are in [DAPO_MOE30B](./DAPO_MOE30B) folder.

 More discussions to be added.